 We want to work with suppliers who are open and transparent, so in order to reinforce this commitment, we request that our owned brand suppliers agree to our right of unannounced assessments at any time that they are operating.

 Training and Awareness

-During fiscal 2019 we developed a Company-wide training initiative to continue to drive ethical sourcing practices across our supply chain, protect human rights and support diverse suppliers.
-This training initiative is being implemented in fiscal 2020 and expanded to include select WBA employees globally in human resources, international retail and owned brands, including management.
-This builds on previous training modules focused on employees and management involved in and responsible for sourcing, supply chain and retail operations, which will be relaunched to existing and newly hired employees.
+In fiscal 2020 we implemented our company-wide training initiative to drive ethical sourcing practices across our business and expanded this training to include select WBA employees globally in human resources, our Retail Pharmacy International division and owned brands, including management.
+During fiscal 2021 more than 2,500 team members who work in procurement, compliance or related areas were in scope of this training and we achieved an overall completion rate of 87 percent, and greater than 90 percent in some key geographies including Chile, Thailand, China and the UK.